mkr-infinity/mkr-infinity/README.md

-- 👋 Hi, I’m Kaif from Bharat🇮🇳.
+- 👋 Hi, I’m Kaif from Bharat.
 - 👀 I’m interested in technology.
 - 🌱 I’m currently learning something 😅.
 - 📫 How to reach me  [mkr_infinity](https://www.instagram.com/mkr_infinity)

 - 🧪 expert in flashing ROMs.
 GSI images.
 Customizing ANDROID.
-- 🫥 currently using CrDroid A13 GSI in Lenovo TB-X306X 👈 through fastboot working smooth.
+- If someone found any custom recovery for 'LENOVO-TB X306X' please inform me at [Instagram](instagram.com/mkr_infinity)

 <!---
 KAIF11196/KAIF11196 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.